Delivery Format: On Campus | Online w/Residency

 Approved Degree Plan: Click to download PDF

 The first of two courses that focuses on the experiential application of the theories courses and practice of basic counseling skills and techniques.
 Meet weekly in a group to critique video-taped experience of basic counseling skills and techniques.
 Prerequisite: Take concurrently with COUN 500.
-(Pass/No Pass grading).
+Pass/No Pass.

 *Online students must take COUN 596A and COUN 521 concurrently.

 Sequel to COUN 521 to move on to more advanced counseling skills and techniques, which are videotaped.
 Involves a field experience in a mental health or school setting.
 On-site experience includes observing professionals as they function, as well as developing primary level mental health service provision skills.
 Continue to meet in weekly small groups to critique your application of counseling skills.
-Prerequisites: for counseling students COUN 500, COUN 521, COUN 526, COUN 538, COUN 545, COUN 554, COUN 561, COUN 570, and either COUN 516, COUN 546 or 562.
-(Pass/No Pass).
+Prerequisites: for counseling students COUN 500, COUN 521, COUN 526, COUN 538, COUN 554, COUN 561, COUN 570, and taken prior or concurrently with either COUN 516, COUN 546, or 562.
+Pass/No Pass.